Cancellation Workflow

 After payment: Learners waited for enrollment by the Education Partner, and cancellation required manual intervention.

-Self-service cancellation – When a request was in the “Approved” state (before payment), a Cancel button was enabled, allowing Learners to cancel directly.
+When a request was in the “Approved” state (before payment), a Cancel button was enabled, allowing Learners to cancel directly.
 They had to provide a reason, which was shared with approvers for transparency.

-Guided support – When a request was in “Paid,” “Registration Sent,” or “Enrolled,” the Cancel button was disabled, and a tooltip directed Learners to reach out to support, aligning with Education Partner policies.
+To solve this, when a request was in “Paid,” “Registration Sent,” or “Enrolled,” the Cancel button was disabled, and a tooltip directed Learners to reach out to support, aligning with Education Partner policies.

 Result